docker/docs/content/guides/docker-concepts/building-images/multi-stage-builds.md

     For this demonstration, you’ve paired Maven build automation with Java, a Spring Web dependency, and Java 21 for your metadata.

-3. Navigate the project structure.
+3. Navigate the project directory.
 Once you unzip the file, you'll see the following project directory structure:

     ```plaintext